 At the core of Vori is a unified system that brings together all of the disparate components required to run a store.

-The system of record tracks all activity happening in the store in one place: every sale at the register, every case in the back room, every price on every shelf, every order placed with every wholesaler and every loyalty member.
-Today this lives across a point-of-sale system, a separate inventory system, a separate ordering system, a separate loyalty app and a stack of paper invoices.
+The system of record tracks all activity happening in the store in one place: every sale at the register, case in the back room and price on shelves, as well as every order placed with a wholesaler and all loyalty members.

-The system of action is where AI agents leverage what the store knows to actually do the work.
+The system of action is where artificial agents leverage what the store knows to do the work.
 When dairy runs low, Vori writes the purchase order and sends it to the wholesaler.
-When a heat wave hits, Vori cuts the price of ice cream, updates every shelf tag in the store and reports the sales lift back to the owner that night.

 The system of transaction processes every dollar that flows through the store.
 Payments represent about 60 percent of Vori’s revenue, with support for EBT, WIC, HSA and FSA, each requiring complex, state-by-state integrations.